A divided Israel marks 2 years since Oct. 7 attack as war in Gaza grinds on and hostages languish

 A memorial at the scene of a massacre

 Nearly 400 Israelis were killed and dozens abducted from the Nova music festival in the border community of Reim.
-Over the last two years, it has emerged as a memorial site, with portraits of the kidnapped and fallen affixed to Israeli flags.
-Bereaved families plan to erect a sukkah — a festive, temporary shelter — there in honor of the Jewish holiday of Sukkot, which coincides with the anniversary.
+Over the last two years, it has emerged as a memorial site, with portraits of the kidnapped and the fallen.

-There was no official ceremony at the Nova site due to the Jewish holiday.
+Thousands of people visited throughout the day to share memories of relatives and friends who were killed, weaving through hundreds of photos encircling the spot where the DJ booth stood.

-The main memorial ceremony will be held in Tel Aviv and include musical performances and speeches.
-It's being organized by Yonatan Shamriz, whose brother, Alon, was among three hostages mistakenly killed by Israeli forces after they escaped captivity early in the war.
+Many gathered before sunrise, playing the same track of music that was playing two years ago, stopping for a moment of silence at 6:29 a.m. — the exact time the attack began.
+People embraced and spoke of their loss.

 Israel and Hamas discuss Trump peace plan